+Onto my day.
 The day itself was hot.
 But, coupled with a slight breeze and patches of cloud it was arguably pleasant.
 Not ideal conditions, but ones that Martin and I were certainly happy to work with.
-Martin set up with a di3 sinking line and a couple of foam arsed blobs or fab, with the intention getting them down and searching the deeper parts of the lake.
-However, I had seen a number of fish moving on the surface, so I set up with my new Sunray Competition floating line & Sunray Volition fly rod, with a translucent orange blob on the point and a standard fritz blob on the top dropper.
+Martin set up with a Git Down S3 sinking line and a couple of foam arsed blobs or fab, with the intention getting them down and searching the deeper parts of the lake.
+However, I had seen a number of fish moving on the surface, so I set up with my new Sunray Short Head Line & Sunray Microlite Rod with a translucent orange blob on the point and a standard fritz blob on the top dropper.
 I like the new translucent blob fritz’s because when fish are wary or aren’t keen on talking the softness of the fibres and jelly like appearance make them irresistible to trout.
 I chose to fish a translucent blob and a standard blob for a very simple reason.
 Comparison.
 I wanted to see whether the jelly fritz really made a difference in tougher than normal conditions and on a pressured water.

 How to fish the blob on stillwaters using sinking fly lines.